Schools White Paper

 Is anything changing for my child right now?

 There are no immediate changes to your child’s support, EHCP or school placement.
-The Schools White Paper is currently in consultation, and nothing has been finalised.
+The SEND reform proposals are currently in consultation, and nothing has been finalised.

 Your child’s provision remains exactly as it is.